increpare/oeuf-documentation/map-editor-tutorial.md

 - **V**: Flip vertically.
 - Helpful for slopes, roofs, and non‑cubic geometry.
 - If you're drawing a plane and have the 45 degree slope selected, you drag a 45* slope rather than an axis-aligned plane.
+- Do *not* use the staircase block anywhere where the player might roll across it - it does not play well with egg physics.

 <img height="300" alt="image" src="./map-editor-images/e16c5379-3e0a-472b-8729-d67dfd6a6890.png" />